Rand rate reform

 The Prudential Authority and Financial Services Conduct Authority will monitor financial institutions progress on transition away from JIBAR, ahead of the cessation date, through a supervisory programme.

-The occurrence of an event/s that would result in the future cessation of an existing reference rate, will include for example, an announcement by the regulator or administrator of the permanent discontinuation of an existing rate or where the regulator determines that an existing reference rate is no longer representative.
+The occurrence of an event/s that would result in the future cessation of an existing reference rate for example, an announcement by a regulator or administrator of the permanent discontinuation of an existing rate or where the regulator determines that an existing reference rate is no longer representative.

 Creating a robust overnight benchmark will improve the financial stability conditions for South Africa.
 The Bank is actively involved in the work of the MPG by leading and participating in relevant workstreams of the MPG.
 This ensures that we are actively contributing to industry developments and are able to closely monitor progress with regards to derivative and cash market milestones, governance and regulatory guidelines, legal impacts, market infrastructure requirements to support this reform and various other components.
 The Bank has set up an internal programme to facilitate the transition process across our Business units and our legal entities.
 We have also started working closely with our clients on this reform journey.

-All products using JIBAR as a reference rate will be impacted by the reform, including derivatives, bonds, loans, deposits, structured products, such as certain JIBAR-linked home loan products.
+All products using JIBAR as a reference rate and that mature beyond the JIBAR cessation date will be impacted by the reform, including derivatives, bonds, loans, deposits, structured products, and certain JIBAR-linked home loan products.

 The transition process from JIBAR to ZARONIA or any other reference rates (e.g. Prime) is expected to impact both existing and new transactions:

-• Existing JIBAR-linked transactions maturing after the cessation date will need to undergo a transition process, including contract amendments, to cater for the transition away from JIBAR by cessation date e.g. the inclusion of appropriate fallback language or the inclusion of ZARONIA, or another rate, as the new rate from the date of amendment or another agreed date
+- All JIBAR-linked transactions maturing after the cessation date will need to undergo a transition process to cater for the transition away from JIBAR by cessation date e.g. the inclusion of appropriate fallback language in contracts or replacing JIBAR with ZARONIA, or another suitable rate, as the new rate from the date of amendment or another agreed date

 The primary purpose of a credit adjustment is to preserve economic neutrality during the transition from one interest rate benchmark (like JIBAR) to another (like ZARONIA).
 It is a static adjustment which is added to the new benchmark to minimise unintended economic value transfer between a lender and the borrower after transitioning.

 The methodology recommended by the SARB MPG to calculate CAS aligns to the ISDA (International Swaps and Derivatives Association) fallback methodology which is the median of the five-year historical difference between ZARONIA and JIBAR.
-The CAS will become fixed with the formal announcement of JIBAR session.
+The CAS has been fixed as of 03 December 2025, following the official announcement that JIBAR will be discontinued from 31 December 2026.

-It is encouraged to include robust fallback language in contracts, which includes the appropriate replacement rate.
-Certain international associations, such as ISDA (for the derivative market) and the LMA (the loan market) have published standardised fallback language for benchmark rates for market adoption and use, including LIBORs and, most recently, JIBAR fallback language, intended to assist with the smooth and effective transition of an existing rate upon its discontinuation to the relevant replacement rate.
+It is encouraged to include clear and comprehensive fallback language in contracts.
+International associations, such as ISDA (for the derivative market) and the LMA (the loan market) have published robust standardised JIBAR fallback language for market adoption, intended to assist with the smooth and effective transition of JIBAR upon its discontinuation to ZARONIA.

 Definitions for ZARONIA were included in the 2021 ISDA Definitions in 2023.
-If counterparties are ready to adopt ZARONIA as a reference rate in new derivative contracts, these definitions can be used, provided that the 2021 ISDA Definitions are incorporated.
+If counterparties are ready to adopt ZARONIA as a reference rate in new derivative contracts, these definitions can be used, provided that the 2021 ISDA Definitions are referenced in such contract.

-On 25 April 2025, the 2021 ISDA Definitions were also updated to include standardised ISDA fallback language for new JIBAR- linked derivative contracts entered into prior to its cessation.
+On 25 April 2025, the 2021 ISDA Definitions were also updated to include standardised ISDA fallback language for JIBAR- linked derivative contracts entered into from this date and that matured beyond the JIBAR cessation date.
 This fallback language was reviewed and approved by the SARB and market participants following a consultation process.
-Any derivative contracts entered into from the 25 April 2025, referencing the 2021 ISDA definitions, automatically incorporate the standardised ISDA fallback language.
+Therefore, any derivative contracts entered into from the 25 April 2025, referencing the 2021 ISDA definitions, automatically incorporate the standardised ISDA fallback language, unless otherwise bilaterally agreed.

-The ISDA 2021 Protocol April 2025 Benchmark Module was also published for JIBAR-linked legacy derivative contracts entered into prior to 25 April 2025.
-If both counterparties adhere to this protocol, the standardised ISDA fallbacks will automatically apply to legacy derivative contracts that reference any version of the ISDA Definitions, including, but not limited to, the 2021 and 2006 versions etc. Adherence to the protocol can eliminate the need to manually amend every impacted legacy derivative contract.
+Also, on the 25 April 2025 ISDA published the ISDA 2021 Protocol April 2025 Benchmark Module (“the Protocol”) for JIBAR-linked legacy derivative contracts entered into prior to this date and that matured beyond the JIBAR cessation date.
+If both counterparties adhere to this Protocol, the standardised ISDA fallbacks will automatically apply to all legacy derivative transactions entered into by such counterparties.
+The Protocol will cover all impacted legacy contracts that reference any version of the ISDA Definitions, including, but not limited to, the 2021 and 2006 versions, unless bilaterally agreed otherwise.
+Adherence to the Protocol can eliminate the need to manually amend all impacted legacy derivative contracts.

 The Bank is continually assessing our impacted JIBAR transactions with clients against the MPG transition timelines and monitoring market developments to facilitate the transition away from JIBAR.
-All impacted contracts will be identified, reviewed and, where necessary, amended to include the appropriate fallback language, or otherwise actively transitioned to ZARONIA, the successor rate for JIBAR.
+All impacted contracts continue to be identified, reviewed and, where necessary, amended to include the appropriate fallback language, or otherwise actively transitioned to ZARONIA.

 The Bank is working closely with clients through our client management teams.
 We encourage our clients to undertake a similar analysis and review exercise, and to take appropriate independent professional advice (legal, tax, accounting, financial or other) to understand the impact of the discontinuation of JIBAR on their portfolios.

-Legacy contracts are existing contracts that reference JIBAR and mature after the date JIBAR is permanently discontinued.
+Legacy contracts are all contracts that reference JIBAR and mature after the date JIBAR is permanently discontinued.
 Existing JIBAR-linked contracts may be amended to incorporate suitable fallback language or other appropriate language to cater for the transition from JIBAR to ZARONIA prior to or by the cessation date.
-For example: (i) In respect of derivatives, the ISDA 2021 Protocol April 2025 Benchmark Module will apply if both parties sign-up to this protocol on the ISDA website; and (ii) for loans or deposits referencing JIBAR, contracts will need to be amended, as required (rate switch language has been circulated by the LMA as well as the SARB).
-Proposed amendments to the Financial Sector Regulation (FSR) Act have been drafted to deal with the treatment of those contracts which have not transitioned by the cessation date (anticipated to be 31 December 2026).
-The process for National Treasury and Parliamentary approvals of these amendments are currently underway.
+For example: (i) In respect of derivatives, the fallbacks in the ISDA definitions will automatically be incorporated into all contracts entered into from their publication date and the ISDA the Protocol will apply to contracts entered into prior to its publication date but, in the case of the Protocol, only if both parties sign-up to it on the ISDA website; and (ii) for loans referencing JIBAR, contracts will need to be amended, as required (rate switch language has been circulated by the LMA as well as the SARB for use by the loan market).
+Proposed amendments to the Financial Sector Regulation (FSR) Act have been drafted to deal with the treatment of those contracts which have not transitioned by the official cessation date.
+These amendments are subject to parliamentary approval.

 The Bank will follow industry standards on transitioning transactions away from JIBAR to ensure a fair transition process.
 Differences between JIBAR and ZARONIA can give rise to a transfer in economic value between counterparties when transitioning.
 This difference is as a result of ZARONIA being a near risk free rate which does not incorporate a credit risk premium.

-The credit adjustment spread (CAS) aims to mitigate against the risk of transferring economic value when transitioning from JIBAR legacy contracts to ZARONIA.
-Transitioning JIBAR-linked transactions will require amendment to the legal terms of the relevant contracts concluded between you and the Bank.
-This can be done bilaterally or for certain products, by participating in a market initiative e.g. applying the standard ISDA fallbacks published under the relevant ISDA fallback protocol in respect of derivative transactions, by signing up on the ISDA website.
+The CAS aims to mitigate against the risk of transferring economic value when transitioning from JIBAR legacy contracts to ZARONIA.
+Transitioning JIBAR-linked transactions will require either bilateral amendment to the terms of the relevant contracts concluded between you and the Bank or by the incorporation of standardised fallback language by participating in a market initiative e.g. applying the standard ISDA fallbacks published under the Protocol in respect of derivative transactions, by signing up on the ISDA website.

 If you have JIBAR impacted contracts, we recommend that you seek independent professional advice (legal, tax, accounting, financial or other) on how to most effectively transition away from JIBAR.
 Please contact your client coordinator to assist with questions and guidance with regards to next steps or for more information.